Payroll Services for Nonprofit Organizations: Meeting Unique Needs

 Every business has different payroll and accounting needs, but those needs are particularly impactful for nonprofits.
 The legal requirements and nature of nonprofit organizations force these groups to meet a series of genuinely unique circumstances that do not occur in the for-profit world.

-Fortunately, with the proper understanding of these needs and the right tools to meet these accounting and payroll challenges, any Canadian nonprofit can efficiently and effectively handle its payroll needs.
-As such, let's look at some of the specific payroll challenges that nonprofit organizations face, as well as how customized payroll services for nonprofits can help you meet these issues.
+Fortunately, with a full understanding of the uniqueness of non-profit payroll and the right tools to meet these accounting and payroll challenges, any Canadian nonprofit can efficiently and effectively handle its payroll.
+Let's look at some payroll challenges nonprofit organizations face and how customized payroll services for non-profits can help your organization meet these issues.

 Managing Complex Payroll Structures

 For-profit and nonprofit businesses have employees who must be fairly and accurately compensated for their work.
-However, that is roughly where the similarities end, as many nonprofits have much more complex structures than their for-profit counterparts.
+However, the similarities end here, as many nonprofits have much more complex structures than for-profit businesses.

-Second, many nonprofits also pay contractors to complete projects.
-The structure of these contractors' payments can vary, meaning that your payroll or accounting department has to track when they need to make payments, how much they need to pay, and if the workers in question have appropriately completed their assignments.
+Non-profits often have a mix of paid staff, volunteers, and sometimes contract or part-time workers.
+Managing a diverse workforce requires a payroll system that can differentiate between these groups, particularly in documenting and managing volunteer hours and reimbursing out-of-pocket expenses without affecting tax status.
+The structure of these contractors' payments can vary, meaning that the payroll or accounting department has to track when they need to make payments, how much they need to pay, and if the workers in question have appropriately completed their assignments.
 These complexities can be a major source of confusion when paying staff and contractors.
-As a result, nonprofits need a system that can successfully navigate all of these issues.
+As a result, nonprofits need a system that can successfully navigate these requirements.

 Segregating Funds

-Nonprofits often have to segregate funds for explicit uses.
+Nonprofits often have to segregate funds for specific uses.
 The need for this segregation can vary depending on the work done or the nature of the nonprofit.
 Sometimes, donors will make sizable donations and request that the funds be used for specific projects.
-As a result, good accounting practices require that the funds not be co-mingled with the general funds of the nonprofit in question.
+As a result, good accounting practices require that the funds not be co-mingled with the nonprofit's general funds.
 Other times, government funds are made available per project, meaning these funds must be held separately.

 This segregation can lead to major confusion in payroll.
+Salaries and wages in non-profits are often funded through grants that require strict accounting and reporting.
+Payroll systems must be able to track and report payroll expenses accurately against specific grants or projects, ensuring compliance with funding stipulations.
 If an employee works 30% of their time on a segregated project, you will need to "bill" 30% of their payroll.
 However, nonprofits also need to keep extensive records of this billing and be able to justify any expense.

-Again, the technology your nonprofit uses is crucial: You must be able to appropriately bill and segregate funds, track the payments, and justify the cost.
+Again, the technology a nonprofit uses is crucial: it must be able to appropriately bill and segregate funds, track the payments, and justify the cost.

 Compliance with Accounting Standards

-Every nonprofit must adhere to the strictest ethical and legal standards for accounting.
-Canadian law is very clear about what is expected of nonprofits.
+Every nonprofit must adhere to the strict ethical and legal standards for accounting.
+Canadian law is clear about what is expected of nonprofits.
 It lists the various forms, reports, and data that must be submitted to the government to maintain nonprofit status.
+As a registered charity, the nonprofit has additional reporting requirements to maintain its charitable status in Canada.
+This includes keeping detailed records of all compensation and ensuring that no part of the charity's revenues are payable to, or otherwise available for the personal benefit of, any proprietor, member, shareholder, trustee, or settlor.

-To that end, a simple Excel spreadsheet that shows who you paid and what you paid often isn't enough.
-You will require payroll services that:
+To this end, a simple Excel spreadsheet that often shows who the organization paid and what it paid isn't enough.
+It will require payroll services that:

 • Fill in data and reports that meet Canadian reporting requirements, show how much you paid, and satisfy the demands of any collective bargaining requirements.